 The SSHv2 architecture is consists of three major components:

-- The Transport Layer Protocol [SSH-TRANS] provides server authentication, data confidentiality, and data integrity.
+- The Transport Layer Protocol [RFC 4253] provides server authentication, data confidentiality, and data integrity.
 It may optionally also provide compression.

-- The User Authentication Protocol [SSH-USERAUTH] authenticates the client-side user to the server.
+- The User Authentication Protocol [RFC 4252] authenticates the client-side user to the server.

-- The Connection Protocol [SSH-CONNECT] multiplexes the encrypted tunnel into several logical channels.
+- The Connection Protocol [RFC 4254] multiplexes the encrypted tunnel into several logical channels.

 The connection protocol provides channels that can be used for a wide range of purposes.
 Standard methods are provided for setting up secure interactive shell sessions and for forwarding ("tunnelling") arbitrary TCP/IP ports and connections.